Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 25
 - Create a variable of enum type.Create a function setLarge().
 This will set the value of the enum type variable (created at step 1) with LARGE.Create a function getChoice() which will return the value of the enum type variable.

+### DAY 26
+- Create a constructor() to hold the address of the owner.
+[Hint: use msg.sender].Create a function returnOwner() which returns the address of the owner.
+This returnOwner() can only be called by the owner (that we set using constructor()).
+If some other address tries to call this returnOwner() it should revert with this statement "You are not the owner".